-There are 4 common tests to determine organic pollution in wastewater: BOD (or CBOD), COD, TOC, and Oil & Grease (O&G).
+There are 4 common tests to determine organic pollution in wastewater: BOD (or CBOD)CODTOC, and Oil & Grease (O&G).

 Grease-clogged sewer pipe.